 - How do our customers describe us?

-Creating an accurate, inspiring mission statement isn't purely a philosophical exercise.
+Creating an accurate, inspiring mission statement isn’t purely a philosophical exercise.
 It has to be practical, too.
-In other words, a mission statement must be sensible to those who read it, whether they know about your organization or not.
+A mission statement must make sense to those who read it, whether they know about your organization or not.

 Keep these four tips in mind as you define your organizational mission: